MOSES * EGYPT * SPAETH

 What is the meaning of the Bible's story of "the sun stood still" ?

-A coup prevented Moses from ascending the throne of the pharaohs, a position for which - according to ancient Jewish texts, i.e. the Rabbinical Writings - he had been designated and educated.
-A number of less conventional sources, too, assert that Moses from his exile was cleverly pulling political strings for a long time in an attempt to regain his claim to the throne.
+A coup prevented Moses from ascending the throne of the pharaohs, a position for which - according to ancient Jewish texts, i.e. the 'Rabbinical Writings' - he had been designated and educated.
+A number of rare sources indicate that Moses continued to intervene in the political affairs of Egypt from his place of exile in order to regain his claims to the power.

 "... a trail-blazing work with revolutionary results ...an amazing experience every minute. - A high-quality foundation that commands respect in every context ... ".

-Jens Jorgensen, M.A., Historian, former Headmaster, external History Examiner at the Universities of Copenhagen, Aarhus and Odense
+Jens Jorgensen, MA Historian, former Headmaster, external History Examiner at the Universities of Copenhagen, Aarhus and Odense

 _